nazsombor/motion/README.md

 ## Documentation

-When you open cairomotion, you can see a canvas and a blue bar on the left side and bottom side.
+When you open Motion, you can see a canvas and a blue bar on the left side and bottom side.

 If you hover over your cursor on the left side bar, the tools pop up.
 Hovering over the bottom side bar, the timeline pops up.